Last Updated on April 25, 2025 by Deanne

 - Plus, I’m pretty sure we enjoyed generous scoops of gelato in each of the five Cinque Terre towns.
 (We’re all about gelato when we’re in Italy!)

 We made so many memories during our stay in the enchanting towns of Cinque Terre that it easily ranks as one of our favorite places in the world.
-Read on to see our detailed itinerary plus important tips we learned along the way.
+Read on to see our detailed Cinque Terre itinerary plus important tips we learned along the way.
 (If you’re including a stop in Rome during your Italy travels, you’ll want to check out our Rome 2-day itinerary.)

 First, some important background info on the Cinque Terre: